 A "Physical Facility" is a facility that is a physical site containing equipment (e.g., generation unit(s), transformer, circuits, breakers, etc.).
-Such physical sites may include transmission, load, or generation connected directly to the IESO-controlled grid or an embedded load, or generation connected within a distribution system.
+Such physical sites may include facilities that are connected directly to the IESO-controlled grid or an embedded within a distribution system.